-The Aardvark Jazz Orchestra marks its 46th Annual Christmas Concert with joyful music in the spirit of the season.
-This year, the orchestra will perform the premiere of music director Mark Harvey’s latest work, Healers of the Universe, a tribute to Boston social activist Kip Tiernan.
+The Aardvark Jazz Orchestra marked its 46th Annual Christmas Concert with joyful music in the spirit of the season.
+The orchestra performed the premiere of music director Mark Harvey’s latest work, Healers of the Universe, a tribute to Boston social activist Kip Tiernan.
 The piece is a musical celebration of the new sculpture installed in Kip’s honor in Copley Square in October 2018.
-Inspired by quotations from her writings inscribed on the sculpture, the composition will resonate with her life and work, intended to be a beacon of hope and humanity in these uncertain and turbulent times.
-Other music will include What Child Is This, A Cradle in Bethlehem, and Mark Harvey’s Benedictus.
+Inspired by quotations from her writings inscribed on the sculpture, the composition resonated with her life and work, intended to be a beacon of hope and humanity in these uncertain and turbulent times.
+Other music included What Child Is This, A Cradle in Bethlehem, and Mark Harvey’s Benedictus.

 Kip Tiernan was the founder of Rosie’s Place and co-founder, with Fran Froelich, of The Poor Peoples United Fund.
 Harvey’s earlier honorific piece, The Prophet, was performed at Kip Tiernan’s memorial service in September 2011 and, most recently, at the unveiling of the Copley Square sculpture.

-Proceeds of the December 8 concert will benefit Poor People’s United Fund.
+Proceeds of the December 8 concert benefited Poor People’s United Fund.
 PPUF fights poverty and homelessness through education, advocacy, support to service organizations, and emergency assistance to families and individuals